Generic name: meropenem (mer oh PEH nem)

 Use the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not use two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while using meropenem?

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
-If you have diarrhea that is watery or bloody, stop using meropenem and call your doctor.
+If you have diarrhea that is watery or bloody, call your doctor.
 Do not use anti-diarrhea medicine unless your doctor tells you to.

 Meropenem side effects